venkat197872/securityhub_automation/final_code/README.md

 ```
 Examples:
 Run below sample command command to fetch findings from specific regions like us-west-1,us-west-2 and send them to Netcool:
-`publish_securityhub_findings_to_netcool_working_14Apr_final.py --enabled_regions us-west-1,us-west-2`
+`publish_securityhub_findings_to_netcool_working_16Apr_final.py --account_3letter_code RRR --enabled_regions us-west-2`

 Run below sample command to fetch findings from all regions:
-`publish_securityhub_findings_to_netcool_working_14Apr_final.py`
+`publish_securityhub_findings_to_netcool_working_16Apr_final.py --account_3letter_code RRR`

 ## Outcomes
 The program will pick findings per cis control for each region, master/member accounts and post them as tickets to ServiceNow.
-Existing tickets will be updated.
 One CIS control per region, account will be created as one ticket in ServiceNow.

 ## Other Info